skip to main content

 Eli just asked our waitress if she was Ariana Grande.

-There’s more, but I’ll spare you the complicated dance with your Mom and older siblings having handed them a silver platter of grief.
+There’s more, but I’ll spare you the complicated dance of having handed your family a silver platter of grief.
 How sometimes placentas are the size of a silver dollar pancake.
 Standing next to a woman holding her newborn in the elevator leaving the hospital fighting the instinct to say, “Aw, congratulations.
 Is yours alive?”
 The silent standing O the front desk staff gave us waiting for that elevator.
 Gripping Tegan’s mini urn in my pocket at Christmas Eve mass while petrified I’d faint from the incense.
 A chemical pregnancy last August.
 The fitness your marriage demands when your body has killed your daughter.
 But it’s enough already.
 Dead babies don’t land, and “stillbirth” is a word people prefer tucked away.
 Confirmed when, last Fall at a Perinatal Loss Symposium, a pathologist shared how he could count on one hand the professionals properly trained in reading a stillbirth placental report in our country.
 Because, as he was told early in his career, “There’s no money in dead babies.”
-You’re on your own, kid.
-You always have been.

 So now, months away from the second anniversary of Tegan’s death, my grief, fury and jokes are for a select few.
 And every day, surrounded by children with siblings to spare and women struggling to maneuver babies around pregnant bellies, you take the pain and push it down to your feet.
 Then cry in the car outside Dunkin.
 And, later at dinner with the lions.
 While laughing.
 Always praying the anger doesn’t end you.
 Then you do it again the next morning and the morning after that.
 And, unlike so many women who left hospitals as mothers to only sleeping babies, I go back to my boy.
 Don’t cry for me.
 Like my Dad, I’m pretty good!
 And it’s alone in my kitchen, chopping vegetables for dinner when I allow myself to to get lost in what might have been-